In modern times, Diamonds are considered as a symbol of relationships. But like relationships, no two diamonds are same.

 Because of huge shortages of industrial diamonds in war and other areas, ASEA, GE, and De Beers embarked into the world’s most wanted scientific breakthrough of producing Synthetic Industrial Diamonds in 1956.

 What many of us do not know is that a large proportion of diamonds available in the market today are synthetic ones.
-With the advancement in High Quality Single Crystal Growth Technology, segment of synthetic gems is growing in the gem market.
+With the advancement of High-Quality Single Crystal Growth Technology, a segment of synthetic gems is growing in the gem market.